zilishen/documentation/content/nms/nim/tutorials/templates/augment-http-upstream.md

         "locations": {
           "type": "array",
           "title": "Locations",
-          "description": "To configure each location, the 'Label' you enter below must correspond exactly to a 'Label' in the base template.
+          "description": "To configure each location, the 'Label' you enter below must exactly match a 'Label' in the base template.
 This ensures the system can properly inject a reverse proxy directive targeting the specified upstream.", "items": {
             "type": "object",
             "properties": {
               "targetLabel": {
                 "title": "Target Location Label",
                 "type": "string",
                 "description": "Enter the label for this configuration's target location.
-It must exactly match the 'Label' from a base template location to ensure the system correctly injects the augment inputs into the configuration.", "examples": [
+It must exactly match the 'Location Label' from a base template location to ensure the system correctly injects the augment inputs into the configuration.", "examples": [
                   "Main Location"
                 ]